EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 We were being led down a long carpeted hall by the butler, it felt weird walking on something so soft and squishy.

-“It’s a shame that Master TKgale’sbrothername and Miss TKgale’ssister isnt here to keep you company.”
+“It’s a shame that Lord Gilbert and Lady Grace aren't here to keep you company.”

 “Alden.”
 My father stopped walking.
 “I’m only here for one purpose, just take me to my father.”